docsmith-darshan/FirstRepo/excercise6.md

 ## Merging Branches

 I'm on master branch now.
 I want to show you how merge branch works.
-This is used for the pull request demo. *from master*
+This is used for the pull request demo. **third special from the master**
+ *from master*

 **from the master**